Cody2333/koa-swagger-decorator/README.md

 // open /swagger-json to show the swagger json data router.swagger({
+  prefix: '', // [options] if you are using koa-swagger-decorator within nested router, using this param to let swagger know your current router point
   swaggerHtmlEndpoint: '/swagger-html', // open /swagger-html to show the swagger ui page
   swaggerJsonEndpoint: '/swagger-json', // open /swagger-json to show the swagger json data